dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshoot/git-revlist-error.md

 title: I'm receiving a git rev-list master error in the IDE?
 ---

-If you're unable to access the IDE due to the below error message, sorry about that and we'll get you unstuck with the below steps!
-Usually this error indicates that the "main" branch name has changed or it is possible that dbt Cloud was unable to determine what your primary branch was.
+If you're unable to access the IDE due to the below error message, we'll do our best to get you unstuck with the below steps!

 ```
 git rev-list master..origin/main --count